inigoliz/portfolio/content/posts/simple-python-quine.md

 ## Self-replicating programs

-Let's talk about self-replicating programs: A self-printing program, or *quine*, is a program that, when executed, prints it's own source code.
+Let's talk about self-replicating programs:

+> A self-printing program - or *quine* - is a program that, when executed, prints it's own source code.

-Why is this relevant?
-Think about DNA, humans or the [RepRap](https://www.wikiwand.com/en/articles/RepRap) movement.
+Why is this even relevant?
+Well, think about DNA, biological reproduction or even the [RepRap](https://www.wikiwand.com/en/articles/RepRap) 3D printer movement.

-One can find many quines after a quick Google.
-However, most of them seem rather obfuscated and difficult to understand as if the author had tried to obscure them to brag about their skills.
-They appeal the programmer's ego but do not provide much insight about how a sane human mind might have found them.
+There are many quines that you can see just with a quick Google.
+However, seeing them will give you no insight into self-replicating programs.
+Most are quite obfuscated and resemble esoteric code that appears to be the product of a convoluted form of prestidigitation.
+While they function, they often seem more like a way for the author to showcase their skills rather than a genuine exploration of the concept.

-In this post, I'll motivate and build step-by-step a simple Python quine.
+In this post, I'll motivate and build **step-by-step** a simple Python quine.

+Let's go.

-## My Python quine
+## Spoiler alert: My Python quine

 It's rather short: